 Expensive: High-end mower batteries cost anywhere from $60 to $300.
 These batteries have large capacities and plenty of cold cranking amps.
 Often, they have a special design, extra voltage, or a size that is unique to your lawn mower model.

 Here are some tips to help you maximize the lifespan of your riding lawn mower battery.

 Q. How can I test my lawn mower battery?

 A. You can use a digital multimeter to test the battery’s charge.
 The reading on the meter will show you whether the battery has begun to lose its ability to hold a charge and needs replacement.
 For a 12-volt battery system, a reading of 10.5 volts or higher indicates a viable battery.
-If the reading is below 10.5 volts, use a maintenance charger to try to approach 12 volts.
+If the reading is under 10.5 volts, use a maintenance charger to try to approach 12 volts.

 Q. How will I know if my riding lawn mower battery needs charging or testing?

 A. If your riding lawn mower sits idle for a long time, such as over the winter, the battery may need recharging before it is able to start.
 If the mower becomes difficult to start or only clicks when you turn the start key, it could be a sign that the battery needs replacing.

 Q. Should I clean the terminals on the battery?

 A. If the battery seems to be malfunctioning, you can try cleaning the terminals.
 A corroded terminal will not work properly.
 Corrosion appears as a bluish-green or white growth on and around the terminals.
 Mix baking soda with a bit of water, and lightly scrub the terminals with a toothbrush to clean them.